Read this agreement carefully as it affects our rights to bring claims against each other.

 Arbitration Guidelines.
-If the Claim is not resolved within 30 days following delivery of the Claim Notice and provided the Claimant wishes to pursue the Claim, the Claimant must initiate arbitration proceedings with the American Arbitration Association ("AAA") in accordance with its Consumer Arbitration Rules (the “AAA Consumer Arbitration Rules”); provided, however, in the case of an Exempt Claim, the Claimant may alternatively initiate an action in any small claims court possessed of requisite jurisdiction.
-The applicable AAA Consumer Arbitration rules are available at www.adr.org or by calling 1-877-304-8457.
+If the Claim is not resolved within 30 days following delivery of the Claim Notice and provided the Party wishes to pursue the Claim, the Party must initiate arbitration proceedings with the American Arbitration Association (“AAA”) in accordance with its Consumer Arbitration Rules (the “AAA Consumer Arbitration Rules”); provided, however, in the case of an Exempt Claim, the Party may alternatively initiate an action in any small claims court possessed of requisite jurisdiction.
+The applicable AAA Consumer Arbitration rules are available at www.adr.org.

 Applicability of FAA.
 Each Party acknowledges and agrees that this Agreement affects interstate commerce and that the Federal Arbitration Act and federal arbitration law applies to the arbitration proceedings provided hereunder.